Timings : 8:00 AM - 6:00 PM

-Located just 2 kilometres east of Port Blair is the Ross Island; an island which was once the administrative headquarters of the British, but today is only a barren island that is recognised solely for its beauty and scenic views.
-Following an earthquake that hit the Ross Island in the year 1941, the British left the island and shifted their settlement to Port Blair.
+Located just 2 kilometres east of Port Blair is the Ross Island; an island which was once the administrative headquarters of the British, but today is only an uninhabited island that is recognised solely for its beauty and scenic views.
+Following an earthquake that hit Ross Island in the year 1941, the British left the island and shifted their settlement to Port Blair.
 The island was not able to overcome the grief of this sudden withdrawal, and decay and neglect ultimately set in.
 One can see traces of a prosperous past in the rubbles of the church, swimming pool and the chief commissioner's home with its extensive gardens and magnificent ballrooms.
 There is also a cemetery and a small museum managed by the Indian Navy.
-The charming beauty attracts not only the adventurous crowd but also history buffs due to its historical significance.
-The food found here also has a regional influence and is a must try.

 Compare quotes from upto 3 travel agents for free

 $ 39 onwards

 $ 46 onwards

 Ask a question from the travellers who have experience.